dirtystylus/drupaldelphia-2014/drupal-ajax-pe.md

 ---

+# To recap:

-* Unordered List is progressively enhanced to an image slideshow
+* A simple unordered List is progressively enhanced to an image slideshow
 * List is perfectly understandable content without JavaScript

 ---